dovrosenberg/fvtt-autocomplete-mentions/README.md

 - Facilitate your world building by rapidly cross-referencing other parts of your world as you write, without needing to stop to drag & drop or even create a new element.
 - Insert references to actors, items, journals (and pages), scenes, and roll tables.
-- Quickly create new documents (actors, etc.) with a couple of keystrokes, simultaneous inserting a reference to the newly created element into the editor.
+- Quickly create new documents (actors, etc.) with a couple of keystrokes, simultaneously inserting a reference to the newly created element into the editor.
 - Inserts references as pure UUID so that the link text updates when the name of the referenced item changes